 Setting this value to true causes BLOB columns to have a character set of utf8 with the default collation for that character set.
-To convert only some of your BLOB columns, you can make use of the 'BlobAsUTF8IncludePattern' and 'BlobAsUTF8ExcludePattern' keywords.
-Set these to a regular expression pattern that matches the column names to include or exclude respectively.
+To convert only some of your BLOB columns, you can make use of the 'BlobAsUTF8IncludePattern' and expression pattern that matches the column names to include or exclude respectively.